smapiot/Piral.Blazor/README.md

 In this case, follow these steps:

-1. Add a `PiralInstance` property to your `.csproj` file (The piral instance name should be the name of the piral instance you want to use, as it is published on npm.)
+1. Add a `PiralInstance` property to your `.csproj` file (The Piral instance name should be the name of the Piral instance you want to use, as it is published on npm.)

    ```xml
    <PropertyGroup>